-The Ambassador Theatre under the direction of the Arthur Theatres made many attempts through the 1970’s to make it as a movie theater and live concert venue but they all failed.
+The Ambassador Theatre under the direction of the Arthur Theatres made many attempts through the 1970’s to make it as a movie theatre and live concert venue but they all failed.
 It was closed in May 1976, and was added to the Register of Historic Places in 1983.
 The owners auctioned off all fixtures and fittings in 1989.
 In 1996, it was demolished along with its office building which turned to quite a task.
 The theatre was built inside the office building and was constructed to with-stand earthquakes and the demolition took longer than anticipated.
 The area the Ambassador Theatre once stood on is now a plaza for a large bank that was next door.

 The theater’s destruction is one of the greatest architectural losses in St. Louis' history.

 Just login to your account and subscribe to this theater